2015 Pittsburgh Steelers season: Week 12: at Seattle Seahawks

 Coming off their bye week, the Steelers traveled to Seattle to take on the Seahawks.
 The Steelers scored first when Chris Boswell kicked a 44-yard field goal for a 3–0 lead for the only score of the period.
 In the second quarter, the Seahawks were able to take a 7–3 lead when Russell Wilson found Doug Baldwin on a 16-yard pass.
 The Steelers retook the lead when Martavis Bryant ran for an 11-yard TD for a 10–7 game.
 Wilson then found Jermaine Kearse on a 12-yard pass for a 14–10 lead.
 De'Angelo Williams ran for a 6-yard TD (with a successful 2-point conversion) to take an 18–14 lead at halftime.
 In the third quarter, the Steelers increased their lead when Boswell nailed a 25-yard field goal for a 21–14 lead.
 The Seahawks would come within 1 when Thomas Rawls made a 1-yard TD run (with a failed PAT) for a 21–20 game.
 Wilson found Kearse again this time on a 9-yard pass (with a failed 2-point conversion) to move ahead 26–20.
 The Steelers then retook the lead when Ben Roethlisberger found Bryant on a 69-yard pass (with a failed 2-point conversion) for a 27–26 game.
 But the Seahawks would move back into the lead when Wilson found Baldwin again this time on a 30-yard pass (with a failed 2-point conversion) for a 32–27 game.
 The Steelers came within 2 when Boswell nailed a 22-yard field goal for a 32–30 game.
 But the Seahawks wrapped the game up when Wilson found Baldwin on an 80-yard pass for the final score of 39–30.

-With the loss, the Steelers dropped to 6–5.
+With the loss, the Steelers dropped to 6–5 and finished 3-1 against the NFC West.

 The defense failed to get any takeaways but sacked Wilson twice.